 I was astounded in one sense by their reaction, but I wasn’t terribly surprised either.
 These employees had been at OCU long enough that they’d come to love what we’d created with CHM.
 Over time, CIU implemented a new healthcare program—one that included CHM—and it’s been a hit.

 Just yesterday a gentleman—someone I haven’t met because I’m still new—walked up to me, shook my hand and said, “I just want to thank you, Rob, for the new healthcare program.
-For the first time, I’m saving thousands of dollars a year and I get care instantly.
+For the first time, I get care instantly.
 I love this.”

 CHM: Is there anything else you’d like to add?

-RH: When I first researched CHM, I was thinking about saving money and providing better healthcare for our employees, but it’s my heart for what CHM does for believers that now drives my passion.
-I do care about the money—as a CFO should—but it’s ‘the ministry of this ministry’ that has stolen my heart.
+RH: When I first researched CHM, I was thinking about providing better healthcare for our employees, but it’s my heart for what CHM does for believers that now drives my passion.
+I do care about the healthcare—as a CFO should—but it’s ‘the ministry of this ministry’ that has stolen my heart.
 And it works; it’s helped hundreds of thousands of people.